Lot #: 30

 ($12,000 hammer, plus 15% buyer's premium)

-PLEASE NOTE: This result is 7 years old, and the American ceramics market frequently changes.
+PLEASE NOTE: This result is 12 years old, and the American ceramics market frequently changes.
 Additionally, small nuances of color, condition, shape, etc. can mean huge differences in price.
-Please Contact Us for a Current, Accurate assessment of your items.
+If you're interested in having us sell a similar item for you, please contact us here.

 Auction Highlight: November 3, 2012 Auction | New York City Stoneware